Discover Where To Stay In Mexico City? 10 Best Places

 4. Colonia Roma

 Colonia Roma is a neighborhood in Mexico City.
 It is one of the oldest neighborhoods in the city and it is one of the most popular tourist destinations.
 It has some of the best restaurants in the country, as well as a large number of art galleries and cultural events.
 There are also many markets where you can buy fresh fruits and vegetables.
-Many people who dislike the city because they find it too crowded find its cultural events and restaurants to be worth it.

 It is located to the southwest of the city, actually touching the borough of Cuauhtemoc.
 The neighborhood extends from Avenida Revolución in the north and it ends at Avenida Insurgentes Sur in the south.
 Its name comes from one of its main streets, Colonia Roma, which was originally named Paseo de la Rep ública.
-The area is bordered by the following streets: Avenida Tlahuac in the north, Avenida Insurgentes in the east, Boulevard de las Campanas in the south, and Avenida San Juan de Dios in the west.

 The neighborhood was originally rural with a few small farms dedicated to raising chickens and hogs.
 The area has steadily grown into a community of middle-class families who are more likely to own their homes rather than rent them.